saveourtool/diktat/info/guide/guide-chapter-4.md

 ### <a name="c4.1"></a> 4.1 Variables
 ### <a name="r4.1.1"></a> Rule 4.1.1: Do not use Float and Double types when accurate calculations are needed.
 Floating-point numbers provide a good approximation over a wide range of values, but they cannot produce accurate results in some cases.
-Binary floating-point numbers are unsuitable for precise calculations, because it is impossible to represent 0.1 or any other negative power of 10 in a `binary representation` with a finite length.
+Binary floating-point numbers are unsuitable for precise calculations because it is impossible to represent 0.1 or any other negative power of 10 in a `binary representation` with a finite length.

-The following example seems to be simple code that is obvious:
+The following code example seems to be obvious:
 ```kotlin
     val myValue = 2.0 - 1.1
     println(myValue)
 ```

-However, it will print a value such as: `0.8999999999999999`
+However, it will print the following value: `0.8999999999999999`

-As such, if you need to make precise calculations (for example, when dealing with currency, finance, or an exact science), `Int`, `Long`, `BigDecimal`, etc. are recommended.
+Therefore, for precise calculations (for example, in finance or exact sciences), using such types as `Int`, `Long`, `BigDecimal`are recommended.
-Among them, `BigDecimal` should serve as a good choice.
+The `BigDecimal` type should serve as a good choice.

 **Invalid example:** \
-If a float value contains more than six to seven decimal numbers, it will be rounded off.
+Float values containing more than six or seven decimal numbers will be rounded.
  ```kotlin
  val eFloat = 2.7182818284f // Float, will be rounded to 2.7182817
  ```

-**Valid example** (when accurate calculations are needed):
+**Valid example** (when precise calculations are needed):
  ```kotlin
     val income = BigDecimal("2.0")
     val expense = BigDecimal("1.1")
     println(income.subtract(expense)) // you will obtain 0.9 here
  ```

-### <a name="r4.1.2"></a> Rule 4.1.2: The numbers of a float type should not be directly compared with the equality operator (==) or other methods like compareTo and equals.
+### <a name="r4.1.2"></a> Rule 4.1.2: Numeric float type values should not be directly compared with the equality operator (==) or other methods like compareTo and equals (???).
 Since floating-point numbers involve precision problems in computer representation, it is better to use `BigDecimal` as recommended in [Rule 4.1.1](#r4.1.1) to make accurate computations and comparisons.
 The following code describes these problems.

 **Invalid example**: